playfulprogramming/playfulprogramming/content/blog/javascript-bind-usage/index.md

 console.log(test.bind(this) === test.bind(this)); // False
 ```

+Which is required for `removeEventListener` usage to remove the event listener properly.
 This means that we instead have to bind `add` at the function's base:

 ```javascript
 class MainButtonElement {